 We maintain two Sector branches at any given time based on our Sector release schedule.
 Each branch is compatible with a Drupal core version, e.g. 8.8.x, 8.9.x, 9.0.x.
 All releases are published on Drupal.org and release notes are published here on Sector.nz.

 At Sparks Interactive, most Sector sites remain on an upgrade path.
-In case of a Drupal security advisory, Sparks assesses the advisory, updates and tests Sector, publishes the Sector update, then updates the Sparks Sector sites via a Composer update.
+In the case of a Drupal security advisory, Sparks assesses the advisory, updates and tests Sector, publishes the Sector update, then updates the Sparks Sector sites via a Composer update.
 For time-critical updates, you can also hot patch sites (add patches to your code base directly) and bring them back into the Sector fold with the next Sector update.

 We also publish continuous improvements for both the Sector Starter Kit and Sector add-ons.
 All releases are published on Drupal.org and release notes are published here on Sector.nz